 In a recent, air-conditioned vehicle with its experienced driver.

 Entrance tickets to the museums and archaeological sites mentioned in the program

-Passport valid for at least 6 months.
-The entry visa obtained in France.
+Valid passport for at least six months.
+Entry visa obtained in your country.

 The official language is Persian.
-In the big cities the educated population speaks quite good English.
+In major cities, the educated population speaks English fairly well.

-Iran is a Muslim country with a Shia majority (90%).
-There are significant communities of Sunni Muslims in the southwest and southeast of the country, Armenians, Assyrians, and, to a lesser extent, Christians, Jews and Zoroastrians, who are authorized and free to practice their religions.
+Iran is a Muslim country with a majority Shiite population (90%).
+There are significant communities of Sunni Muslims in the southwest and southeast of the country, as well as Armenians, Assyrians, and, to a lesser extent, Christians, Jews, and Zoroastrians, who are allowed and free to practice their faith.

 Due to its vastness, Iran has a varied environment.
 Winter (December to February) can be very cold, especially in the northwest.
 In summer (June to August), temperatures reach 50°C on the Persian Gulf coast and southern provinces.
 Precipitation mainly occurs in the northern and western parts of the country, which have the coldest climate zone.
 Western Iran often experiences snow that lasts until early spring.
 Throughout the country, summer temperatures are always hot but more bearable due to the drier climate.
 In September, temperatures are still similar to summer, but evenings are cooler, so an outer layer of clothing may be pleasant.